 Territories of today's Albania have been populated before 100,000 years.

 The most important trade route between Rome and Kostandinopoli was Egnatia road which passed through the port of Durres.
 At the end of 14 century, Albania was occupied by the Roman Empire.
 From 1443 until 1468 national hero Scanderbeg (Gjergj Kastrioti) led the Albanian resistance, winning the 25 battles against Turkish.
-For a very short time, after the death of Scanderbeg, the Ottoman failed to Albanian resistance, taking control of the country in 1479.
+After the death of Scanderbeg the Ottomans managed to take control of the territory in 1479.

 26 years later, Kostandinopoli crashed.
 More than 400 years, Albania has been under the Ottoman regime.
 Successive revolt and efforts brought the Independence in 1912.